Filing: Utility could face charges in California wildfires

-SACRAMENTO, Calif. — California’s attorney general has told a federal judge it’s possible the state’s largest power utility, Pacific Gas & Electric Co., could face charges up to murder if investigators find reckless operation of power equipment caused any deadly wildfires in the past two years.
+SACRAMENTO, Calif. — California’s attorney general has told a federal judge it’s possible the giant utility Pacific Gas & Electric Co. could face charges up to murder if investigators find reckless operation of power equipment caused any deadly wildfires in the past two years.

-The Sacramento Bee reports the brief is purely advisory, and any criminal charges would most likely be filed by county district attorneys, not the state.
+The brief from the office of Attorney General Xavier Becerra is purely advisory, and any criminal charges would most likely be filed by county district attorneys, not the state, the Sacramento Bee reported .

+Prosecutors would have to assess PG&E’s “mental state” before determining whether to bring charges, which could range from murder to misdemeanor negligence, according to the brief filed late Friday.

 The opinion was submitted to a judge overseeing a criminal case involving a PG&E natural gas pipeline explosion that killed eight people in the San Francisco suburb of San Bruno in 2010.